ansys/pymapdl/doc/source/getting_started/wsl.rst

-Disabling firewall on WSL ethernet
+Disable firewall on WSL ethernet
 ==================================
 This method shows a notification: